RayNjoroge/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Task - 2 A program that prints the alphabet in lowercase, followed by a new line.'\n' Task - 3 A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.'\n' Task - 4 A program that prints the alphabet in lowercase, followed by a new line.'\n'
+Task - 2 A program that prints the alphabet in lowercase, followed by a new line.'\n' Task - 3 A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.'\n' Task - 4 A program that prints the alphabet in lowercase, followed by a new line.'\n' Task - 5 A program that prints all single digit numbers of base 10 starting from 0, followed by a new line.'\n'